xyonix/ai21-py/README.md

 probability tokens.
 A value of 0 essentially disables sampling and results in greedy decoding, where the most likely token is chosen at every step.
 Must be on interval [0, 5].

-`top_returns`: Return the top-K alternative tokens.
+`top_returns|topKReturn`: Return the top-K alternative tokens.
 When using a non-zero value, the response includes the string representations and logprobs for each of the top-K alternatives at each position, in the prompt and in the completions.
 Must be on the interval [0, 64].

-`top_percentile`: The percentile of probability from which tokens are sampled.
-A value lower than 1.0 means that only the corresponding top percentile of options are considered, and that less likely options will not be generated, resulting in more stable and repetitive completions.
+`top_percentile|topP`: The percentile of probability from which tokens are sampled.
+A value lower than 1.0 means that only the corresponding top percentile of options is considered, and that less likely options will not be generated, resulting in more stable and repetitive completions.
 For example, a value of 0.9 will only consider tokens comprising the top 90% probability mass.
 Must be on the interval [0, 1].

-`count_penalty`: Applies a bias against generating tokens that appear in the prompt or in the completion, proportional to the number of respective appearances.
+`count_penalty|countPenalty`: Applies a bias against generating tokens that appear in the prompt or in the completion, proportional to the number of respective appearances.

-`frequency_penalty`: Applies a bias against generating tokens that appeared in the prompt or in the completion, proportional to the frequency of respective appearances in the text.
+`frequency_penalty|frequencyPenalty`: Applies a bias against generating tokens that appeared in the prompt or in the completion, proportional to the frequency of respective appearances in the text.

-`presence_penalty`: Applies a fixed bias against generating tokens that appeared at least once in the prompt or in the completion.
+`presence_penalty|presencePenalty`: Applies a fixed bias against generating tokens that appeared at least once in the prompt or in the completion.

-`stop_sequences`: Stops decoding if any of the strings is generated.
+`stop_sequences|stopSequences`: Stops decoding if any of the strings is generated.
 For example, to stop at a comma or a new line use [".", "\n"].
 The decoded result text will not include the stop sequence string, but it will be included in the raw token data, which can also continue beyond the stop sequence if the sequence ended in the middle of a token.